Why Chuck E. Cheese's and the Art Museum Should Compete: Understanding the Jobs to Be Won™ of Leisure Time

 To help companies make sense of the leisure space, our team at Halverson Group conducted a study called “Competing with the Couch: The Jobs to Be Won™ of Leisure Time.”
 For this study, we focused closely on the situations in people’s lives that motivate them to turn to different activities and the deeper reasons why people hire any leisure activity, from the aforementioned cheesy arcade to a movie to a museum.
 We learned that there are hundreds of motivations behind people’s leisure choices, from “I want to feel sophisticated” to “I want to create a tradition” to “I want to act like a kid again,” and so on.
 Through sophisticated analyses, we boiled these motivations down to eight core “jobs,” from “Outdoor Escape” to “Pure Fun,” that leisure activities do for people:

 By looking at all the jobs of leisure, one can see that there is no reason why destinations should limit themselves to what is normally considered their immediate competition.
 There may actually be situations when people would consider seemingly opposing activities to fulfill the same job.
-In a recent engagement with the Indianapolis Museum of Art (IMA), we helped the museum broaden its audience by seeing precisely this fact.
+In a past engagement with the Indianapolis Museum of Art (IMA), we helped the museum broaden its audience by seeing precisely this fact.

 At the time of our engagement, the IMA was firmly anchored in fulfilling the job of “Purposeful Pause” and that was where its members liked it.
 But through our study, we learned that “Purposeful Pause” only makes up a small percentage of what people seek from their leisure time in a given year.
 What if the IMA pushed into another job that is hired more often, and could attract new audiences?
-This past spring, the IMA did just that, expanding into the more frequently hired “Purposeful Play” space by creating a mini-golf course on its grounds with holes designed by local artists.
+The IMA did just that, expanding into the more frequently hired “Purposeful Play” space by creating a mini-golf course on its grounds with holes designed by local artists.
 This new initiative allowed the museum to keep its core audience by fulfilling their desired job, while simultaneously stealing visits away from, for example, the zoo (another destination that fulfills Purposeful Play).